 Background

-Hsee and Kunreuther (2000) were the first to demonstrate an affection effect in insurance settings, the phenomenon that individuals with a stronger emotional attachment to an object are more likely to claim compensation or purchase insurance for it.
-They also demonstrated support for the “consolation hypothesis”, suggesting that the effect is driven by stronger emotions towards loss of the object.
+Hsee and Kunreuther (2000) were the first to showcase the affection effect in insurance scenarios, where individuals with a stronger emotional attachment to an object are more likely to claim compensation or purchase insurance for it.
+They also supported the "consolation hypothesis," indicating that the effect is driven by intensified sadness towards the object's loss.

-We conducted a replication and extension Registered Report of Studies 1, 2, 4, and 5 in Hsee and Kunreuther (2000) with the following goals.
+We conducted a replication and extension of the Registered Report of Studies 1, 2, 4, and 5 in Hsee and Kunreuther (2000) with the following goals.
 Our first goal was to conduct an independent close replication of the affection effect in insurance related decision-making.
 Our second goal was to extend the target article’s design and examine possible discrepancy in affection effect in the two types of insurance decision-making - claim compensation versus purchase insurance, and to compare effects in the different scenarios used in the target article.

 We begin with our motivation for the current study with a review of the target article and their hypotheses and findings, then introduce our extensions, and outline our design.